Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Creating.md

 #### Generating a Custom Object ID

 To customize the way Unity generates a Object ID, override the `AssignObjectIDs` method.
-The following script example assigns Object ID colors randomly:
+The following script example uses this method to assign Object ID colors randomly:

 ```c#
 class RandomObjectIDs : ObjectIDCustomPass